 Instructions

 - In a mixing bowl, add the beef, pork, onion, garlic, parsley, egg, coconut flour, salt and spices.
-Mix to combine using clean hands.
+Mix to combine and roll into meatballs.

 - In a large non-stick pan, heat the olive oil and fry the meatballs on a medium heat until browned on all sides.
 About 5 - 6 minutes.
-Note: It’s best to do this in two batches so as not to overcrowd the pan and so the meatballs cook evenly.
-Remove the meatballs from the pan and place to one side.
+Note: Itโs best to do this in two batches so as not to overcrowd the pan and so the meatballs cook evenly.
+Remove the meatballs from the pan..

-- When all the meatballs are cooked, add the butter.
+- Add the butter to the skillet.
 Once you see bubbles, add the xanthan gum or ground chia and whisk using a hand whisk to combine.
-Add the stock and the rest of the sauce ingredients and whisk again.
+Add the stock/broth and the rest of the sauce ingredients and whisk again.
 Last, whisk through the cream.

 - Cook for about two minutes, then add the meatballs back into the pan and cook for a further 6 - 8 minutes until the sauce has thickened up and the meatballs are cooked through.